MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!IMPORTANT]
 > Please see this [update on Microsoft Edge channel releases](https://blogs.windows.com/msedgedev/2020/03/20/update-stable-channel-releases/).

+## Version 87.0.664.00: December 3

+Fixed various bugs and performance issues.
+The following new feature is supported in this release.

+- **Alerts are generated if a user's password is found in an online leak**.
+User passwords will be checked against a repository of known-breached credentials and sends the user an alert if a match is found.
+(This feature will be available in Microsoft Edge Stable 88.)

 ## Version 87.0.664.52: November 30

 Fixed various bugs and performance issues.